 Discover more about South Africa, a whole world in one country Find out more here.

-Meet the big animals…
+Meet South Africa's big animals…

 The Big Five was a phrase originally used by hunters to indicate the big game animals – lion, buffalo, rhinoceros, elephant and leopard – and most people try to tick these mammals off their must-see list.

 However, the catalogue of fantastic species you can see is frankly exhaustive.
-Prepare to be awed by animals such as zebra, crocodile, giraffe, hippopotamus, cheetah, hyena, wildebeest, aardvark, wild dog, otter, leatherback turtle and baboon.
+Prepare to be awed by wildlife such as zebra, crocodile, giraffe, hippopotamus, cheetah, hyena, wildebeest, aardvark, wild dog, otter, leatherback turtle and baboon.

 You never know what you might witness just around the corner on safari in South Africa.
 The Lakeside Lodge, set in Entabeni wildlife reserve, is a great place to see these majestic animals.